 I’m an avid ocean swimmer and spend a lot of time hanging out with jelly fish and salps.
 Here’s a guest blog I wrote recently about my Ocean State where we swim, even in winter!
 For the past thirteen summers, I’ve swam 1.7 miles across Narragansett Bay to raise funds for Save the Bay because, as I’ll tell you in the following tv commercial, I’m part fish.
 I love to walk the beach and feel happiest when I have sand between my toes.

 I’ve never been highly decorated, but I was the spelling bee champion of my second grade class and once took first place in both the rose and dahlia competitions at the Norman Bird Sanctuary Harvest Fair.
-I currently live on Aquidneck Island, the original Rhode Island, with Andy and our two youngest children (the other three are in college and grad school).
+I currently live on Aquidneck Island, the original Rhode Island, with Andy and our three youngest children (the other two are in grad school).
 But my favorite place to write is in our yurts on the coast of Oregon.

 Tamarindo Beach, Costa Rica, 2009

 P.S.
 You can read my latest interview here with my fellow Ocean State author, Tabitha Lord Jorgensen on Book Club Babble and watch this YouTube radio interview here with the fabulous Drs.
 Heidi and Gloria Horsley!
 Another fun interview is here with my fellow author across the pond, Virginia Macgregor.
 Other interviews can be found here with the intrepid author, Danuta Pfeiffer or here with my sister SWP author LG O’Connor or here with Laura E. Davis on her blog, Dear Outer Space.

 Listen to this fun interview with Kevin Tumlinson, the Wordslinger, or this radio show with another fellow SWP author, Dorit Sasson, on Giving Voice to Your Courage or this radio show on MyND TALK with Dr. Pamela Brewer!